-Call the store.
+Call the Store

-When you call the store to schedule an appointment, be sure to ask about their preventative safety measures.
+When you call the store to schedule an appointment, be sure to ask about its preventative safety measures.
 Doing so allows you to be prepared for the appointment and determine if you will feel comfortable and safe while inside the store.
 Allen suggests inquiring about face mask protocol, social distancing practices, and more.
 "The stores that you know really take this seriously are going to have preventative measurements as far as cleanliness goes," says Allen.

 At Bridals by Lori, Allen says all customers are required to have their temperatures checked upon arrival and wear masks inside the store.
 Most open bridal salons across the country will require you to do the same.

 Whether you're shopping during a pandemic or not, Allen wants brides "to do a little work before they come in [to the salon]."
 Adding, "I noticed brides sometimes just depend too much on the consultants.
 I want them to study dresses and see what they like and bring in a few pictures to give us some sort of idea of what you’re interested in."

 Familiarize yourself with dress silhouettes and designers before visiting the salon.
 You can see the newest, trendiest looks from Bridal Fashion Week here.